maquino96/Colt-Steele-DSA-Udemy/Course/Algos/Problem-Solving-Approach.md

 What is an Algorithm?
  - a process or set of steps to accomplish a certain task

-	1. Devis a plan for solving problems
+	1. Devise a plan for solving problems
 	2. Master common problem solving patterns

 Understand the problem